tardate/LittleArduinoProjects/8051/AT89C2051/Programmer/README.md

 We need to switch between 12V, 5V and 0V on the VPP/RST pin for the range of programming modes.
 From the datasheet

+* VPP Programming Enable Voltage: 12V ± 0.5V (programming current is only 250µA)
 * for HIGH with 5V supply: actually require 0.7 * VCC i.e. 3.5V minimum
 * for LOW: actually require 0.2 * VCC - 0.1V i.e 0.9V maximum

 My goal was to achieve this with as few Arduino pins as possible, and without requiring an external 12V power supply.
 I can't find the specs, but I'm pretty sure we need negligible current/power at any of these levels, which simplifies things.